6 Maine Monuments for History Buffs

-Portland sure has stories to tell.
-Our waterfront still reflects its long maritime history, and the Victorian homes and tenement houses are a testament to the men and women — the wealthy and the working class — who made this city.
+The waterfront still reflects Portland's long maritime history, and the Victorian homes and tenement houses are a testament to the men and women — the wealthy and the working class — who made this city.

 Built between 1858 and 1860, Victoria Mansion is a Victorian-era Italianate home built by Ruggles Sylvester Morse as a summer residence.
 Surviving changes in ownership and plans for the home to be demolished in 1940, the Mansion remains remarkably intact, along with over ninety percent of its original interiors.
 Victoria Mansion is open daily May through October and the Christmas season.
 Check www.victoriamansion.org for hours and season info.
 Eat and drink nearby: Consider an early dinner reservation at Tempo Dulu located just a short stroll down Danforth St.